granawkins/simoc2/docs/overview.rst

 Flows
 -----
 Flow are currency exchanges with other agents.
-Flows definitions (static) are stored as ``flows`` in the agent class, while actual flows at each step (dynamic) are stored as ``flows`` in the records object.
+Flows definitions (static) are stored in the ``flows`` field in the agent class, while actual flows at each step (dynamic) are recorded as ``flows`` in the records object.
 Flows require at a minumum a  direction, currency, value and at least one connection.
 The basic structure is shown below:

 .. code-block:: python